AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Fey Races/Darkseers/Satyr.md

 **Creature Type:** Fey.
 **Speed:** 30' walking.
 **Vision:** Darkvision.
-**Strong System:** Due to the societal dealing with alcohol, satyrs' bodies are adapted to ignore some poisoning.
-You are resistant to poison damage.
+**Strong System:** Due to the societal dealing with alcohol, satyrs' bodies are adapted to resist against being poisoned.
+You are also resistant 1 to necrotic damage.
 **Ram:** Your set of horns can be used as a natural weapon to make unarmed strikes with, as you ram into your enemy.
 Their damage die is 1d4 bludgeoning damage, and they have the Unarmed and Light traits.
 **Languages:** You can speak, read, and write Sylvan.
 - - -